Morfent/better-sqlite3-orm/README.md

-better-sqlite3-orm - An ORM library for better-sqlite3
+sqlite3-boilerplate - a utility API for better-sqlite3
 ======================================================

-There are some ORM libraries out there compatible with node-sqlite3, but I much prefer better-sqlite3 in comparison.
-The only problem is writing large projects with the package is a hassle without any libraries to abstract common operations on databases and tables that would need to be handled either through writing raw SQL queries each time you wish to do anything with your databases, or through rolling your own abstractions.
-This aims to abstract common operations on databases in such a way that you don't need to worry about needing to write SQL queries for every single operation, though the option to do so will still be available for complex operations.
+There are ORM packages around for node-sqlite3, but I generally prefer better-sqlite3, which is lacking them.
+When it comes to either package, certain tasks like migrating databases between different schemas can be very tedious in large projects.
+This aims to abstract some of that away from developers to alleviate some of the repetitive coding otherwise required when working with databases in this package.

 Installing
 ----------